vskokov/demo-reveal/slides.md

 ### Universal location of YLE

 - The phase of $z_c = |z_c| e^{\pm \frac{i \pi}{2 \beta \delta}}$ is defined by
   the critical exponents of the underlying universality class.
+How to determine $|z_c|$?
 - Ordinary, two methods: $\varepsilon$-expansion and lattice

   - $\varepsilon$-expansion: